 Tutorial: install IBridgePy and run an example

-Download and install the latest version of Anaconda, 64-bit Python, either 2.7 or 3.6.
+For Windows users, download and install the latest version of Anaconda, 32-bit or 64-bit Python, either 2.7 or 3.6.
 It will take up to 30 minutes to download and install Anaconda depending on your internet speed.
-The python packages, such as panda and numpy, IBridgePy uses will be automatically installed with Anaconda Python.

-For Mac or Ubuntu user, please DO NOT install Anaconda.
-IBridgePy support Ubuntu native Python 2.7 64-bit and Mac native Python 2.7 64-bit.
+For Ubuntu users, please DO NOT install Anaconda.
+IBridgePy support Ubuntu native Python 2.7 64-bit.

 Step 1: Download IBridgePy to your local folder

 You need to check the version of your Python, either Python 2.7 or Python 3.x and check if it is 32-bit Python or 64-bit Python.
 Then, download IBridgePy according to your Python version from www.IBridgePy.com/download

 Assume the path of the folder where you save IBridgePy is C:\ABC\DEF\IBridgePy

 Step 2: Download, install and config IB Trader Workstation(TWS) or IB Gateway